elhub/devxp-ansible-collection-wsl/README.md

 ## About

-This ansible collection comprises resources that facilitate an opinionated setup of the Linux/WSL components for a Windows developer workstation at Elhub.
+This ansible collection comprises resources that facilitate an opinionated setup of the Linux/WSL components for a a Windows developer workstation at Elhub.

 The ansible collection contains: